AP2679/defi-cw1/README.md

 - use **Rabby** instead which allows you to set the nonce more granularly.

 ## Overall Project Architecture
+- The user interacts with the browser, loaded with a **Next.js** frontend client as the user interface.

+- This client has both a *View Layer* for rendering pages and a *Service Layer*, which encapsulates the logic handling for interfacing with the backend solidity contracts and the browser wallet.

+- An **Ethers.js** provider bridges the browser's wallet (MetaMask, Rabby) and handles identity and transaction management, where the provider transmits *signed* payloads to the hardhat node using a **JSON-RPC** connection.

+- The hardhat node validates the transactions and executes the smart contract logic to alter the ledger state, and returns a transaction hash to the client to confirm the instruction has been added to the block.

 <img src="images/architecture.png" alt="main_page" width="400"/>

 ## Backend Structure/Architecture Overview:
 The backend of the application is composed of two primary smart contracts deployed on the Ethereum-compatible blockchain: